 The Overland Mail, 1849-1869 by Le Roy R. Hafen A classic book on the overland express companies, most useful.
 1977 reprint of 1926 book, 361 pages, cloth

 Washington, D.C.
 Dead Letter Office to 1920 by Thomas R. Wegner Starts about 1860 when information became available, 18 chapters with 281 illustrations of covers, documents, markings and watermarks.
 The binding of this book is such that pages are expected to fall out in all copies.
-1994, 158 pages, softbound $35.00
+1994, 158 pages, softbound $35.00, sold out

 Military Mail and Civil War Patriotic Covers Used in Missouri by Schultz and Parker A fine Civil War coverage of Missouri, well illustrated.
 1995, 95 pages, card La Posta Monograph, $16.00